Customer brand loyalty at Shein, Fashion Nova and Bonobos

 Online shopping is easy and convenient.
 The major downside is the inability to see, feel, smell and try a product before purchase.
 In an effort to bring the convenience and efficiency of online shopping into the brick-and-mortar experience, many retailers have changed the way they design and operate their stores.

-Recent research found that nearly half of shoppers believe that it is important for retailers to provide digital in-store experiences like auto-checkout, online ordering and mobile offers.
+Recent research found that nearly half of shoppers believe that it is important for retailers to provide digital in-store experiences like self-checkout, online ordering, click-and-collect and mobile offers.

 The common theme: they make shopping easier and quicker.

 Perhaps most interesting is how the design of today’s physical store is evolving.
 This where the retail design consultant can help and it often takes the form of smaller layouts, convenient visual merchandising displays, and technology-inspired interfaces.
 For example, the American retailer “Target” has prioritized small concept stores, which are stocked with inventory curated to the local population.
 John Lewis in the United Kingdom and Nordstrom in the USA build experiences special events and dining into their physical stores for increased engagement.
 By changing the way they approach the in-store customer experience, retailers can attract shoppers and create more meaningful customer relationships.
 Nordstrom has introduced the Grill in Mall of America, Salt Lake City, Seattle and NashvilleTennasee.

 Without a positive customer experience, it is nearly impossible for retailers to build a devoted customer base.
 In-store innovations, modern loyalty programs, and personalization are just a few of the ways in which retailers are improving the shopping experience for consumers.
 Retailers who prioritize convenience, simplicity and design creativity will nurture customer loyalty and keep shoppers returning time and time again.